 Yes.
 You will be given an opportunity to view the property and decide whether you would like to accept it.

-There is a severe shortage of homes in the Reigate & Banstead area.
-Most applicants on the Housing Register will have to wait a long time for re-housing and many of those in the lower bands will still have little chance of re-housing in the local area.
+There is a shortage of homes in the Reigate & Banstead area.
+Most applicants on the Housing Register will have to wait a long time for re-housing.
 Depending on your circumstances you may wish to consider other options such as renting in the private sector.
-Please contact the Housing Options Team to discuss your housing options, appointment are available.

-Households who are homeless or threatened with homelessness will be dealt with outside the scheme.
-You should contact the Housing Options Team to arrange an interview to discuss your circumstances.
+Households who are homeless or threatened with homelessness may be dealt with outside the scheme.
+You should contact the Housing Advice team on 01737 276790 for practical advice and if necessary a housing options appointment will be booked.
 We will work with you to try to prevent you becoming homeless and will discuss your housing options with you.
-You may still express an interest in properties through Reigate & Banstead Home Choice, providing your application has been accepted on the Housing Register.
+You may still express an interest in properties through Reigate & Banstead Home Choice.